nyingimaina/react-recents/README.md

 ## Contributing

-Feel free to open an issue or submit a pull request if you have suggestions, bug fixes, or improvements.
+If you have any suggestions, bug fixes, or improvements, feel free to open an issue or submit a pull request.

 ## License